British Rail Class 769: Conversion and testing

-Operations
+Current operations

 Northern Trains

-Arriva Rail North (trading as Northern) were to be the first operator of the Class 769, with eight units, although Transport for Wales introduced a set into traffic first.
-These eight units are to be stabled at Allerton TMD, with the first unit delivered there in December 2018, but along with the only other set delivered there, it has been returned to Doncaster.
+Arriva Rail North (trading as Northern) were to be the first operator of the Class 769, with eight units (although Transport for Wales introduced a set into traffic first).
 Northern indicated that the use of Class 769s would provide the most benefit on routes which are partially electrified, as they would be able to use their pantograph to operate on electrified routes while still being able to operate away from the overhead lines by employing their diesel engines.

+The eight Northern units are stabled at Allerton TMD, with the first unit delivered there in December 2018, but along with a second delivered set, it was returned to Doncaster.